serratus/quaggaJS/README.md

 depending on the use-case.
 Most probably, the default value is sufficient.

-Second, the `constraint` key defines the physical dimensions of the input image and additional properties, such as `facing` which sets the source of the user's camera in case of multiple attached devices.
+Second, the `constraint` key defines the physical dimensions of the input image and additional properties, such as `facingMode` which sets the source of the user's camera in case of multiple attached devices.
+Additionally, if required, the `deviceId` can be set if the selection of the camera is given to the user.
+This can be easily achieved via [MediaDevices.enumerateDevices()][enumerateDevices]

 Thirdly, the `area` prop restricts the decoding area of the image.
 The values are given in percentage, similar to the CSS style property when using